Make your year-end gift today.

 And double your impact with a dollar-for-dollar match.Give Today

-The Grameen Foundation Model empowers the poor with access to tools and information that enable them to escape poverty.
+The Grameen Foundation Model empowers the poor, especially women, with access and information that enable them to escape poverty.
 And while most digital solutions require Internet access, smartphone ownership and the ability to read, the Grameen Foundation Model does not.
-The only thing people need is access to a basic-feature mobile phone and their Grameen Community Agent.
+We only require access to a basic-feature mobile phone and a Grameen Community Agent.

 better access to microloans,

 savings accounts, and

 other financial services.

 volunteers have provided

 $29.4 million worth

 More than 5 million people have received health education and services via the MOTECH mobile health technology we developed.

 to measure their poverty reduction and to improve their strategies for serving